 President-elect Donald Trump has suggested a national religious registtry of people who are Muslim.
 This proposal is dangerous and responsible.
 Read more:

 Franciscan Action Network Friends at Shoulder to Shoulder are hearing one question a lot these days, particularly as physical and verbal attacks on racial and ethnic minorities, Muslims, Sikhs, and many others have spiked in the past weeks.
 That question: What can I do to stand with my Muslim neighbors right now?

 There are many answers to the question of how to stand with Muslims, and there will be many more ways to step up in the days ahead, but for now, Shoulder to Shoulder has put together a few suggested places to start, which we offer in brief here and at length online.

 Each of these simple acts has a more in-depth definition online.
 They don't capture everything, nor are they meant to, but they provide some starting points or action steps you can take.

 Another way to stand “Shoulder to Shoulder” with the Muslim community is to be able to counteract the myths that are circulating regarding Muslims, fanaticism and terrorism.
 Myths and misconceptions are often at the heart of bigotry and discrimination.
 There are 7 myths that are currently circulating that continue to fuel Islamophobia and anti-Muslim rhetoric.
 Here are 7 myths regarding Muslims.

 Increase Humanitarian Assistance for Iraqi Refugees

-Please join us in calling on the Obama Administration to significantly increase funding for humanitarian assistance for Iraqi Christians and other minorities who have been driven from their homes by the sectarian violence – and to expedite resettlement of those seeking refuge in the United States.
+Please join us in calling on the Trump Administration to significantly increase funding for humanitarian assistance for Iraqi Christians and other minorities who have been driven from their homes by the sectarian violence – and to expedite resettlement of those seeking refuge in the United States.
 This is part of our “1000 Cranes for Peace in Iraq” campaign – see www.1000cranesforiraq.org.